 But, here is the good part!
-The girls got to make a cocoon out of a toilet paper cylinder.
+They got to make a cocoon out of a toilet paper cylinder.
 They covered it by gluing on white cotton balls.
 Then the made a butterfly out of tissue paper and a small plastic bag tie.
 They put the butterfly inside the cocoon and then pretended to have the butterfly hatch!
 This was done over and over and over until the cocoon was no more.
 Luckily, I was able to get pictures before both were literally destroyed!

 Find out more than 14 ways to use milk lids for math.
 Did you know that you can practice math facts using clear plastic containers?
 Learn how to take two plastic plates and turn them into angle makers.
 How about using two plastic beverage lids to make card holders for kindergartners or for those whose hands are disabled?
 Discover ten ways to use carpet squares as well as nine ways to use old calendars.
 How about playing hop scotch on old carpet squares?
 Were you aware that butter tubs can become an indoor recess game to practice addition or multiplication facts?
 These are just a few of the fun and exciting activities that use recycled items found in this 34 page resource entitled Trash to Treasure.

 Because these numerous activities vary in difficulty and complexity, they are appropriate for any PreK - 3rd classroom, and the visual and/or kinesthetic learners will love them.
-You can download a free eight page version at Trash to Treasure FREE or check out the thumbnails for the entire resource by clicking under the cover page on the right.